SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/LLM_Assisted_Workflow_Generation/README.md

 #### Example Code Written With This Guide

-Using the exact steps outlined in this guide, except dropping the wikipedia references in the example prompt, I generated the recursive coding poc workflow in _common folder.
+Using the exact steps outlined in this guide, except dropping the wikipedia references in the example prompt, I generated the recursive coding poc workflow in `_common/_archive/` folder.
 I'll be toying with it over the course of the next couple of weeks, but so far it seems to work alright.

 I'll continue to improve this as we go.